Kirk G Petroski

 Vice President Technology

-Marc joined Symboticware in January 2015, bringing 5 years of product development experience for customers across the mining, commercial, and military sectors.
-As Symboticware’s Chief Engineer, Marc aids in the application of standard practices and processes to progress the successful development of product-based solutions.
+Marc has nearly a decade of product development experience for customers across the mining, commercial, and military sectors.
+As Symboticware’s Vice President Technology, Marc leads the application of standard practices and processes to progress the successful development of product-based solutions.
 Marc began his career with General Dynamics Canada, where he was involved in the entire lifecycle of multiple products.
 In this role, Marc was responsible for the development, implementation, integration, test and field support of multiple software solutions ranging from heavily armored military vehicles to commercial heavy vehicles.
 Marc’s experience with General Dynamics Canada imprinted on him a fierce belief in the importance of proper development process and testing.

 Most recently, Marc performed systems engineering and development tasks for a tele-operations and robotics prototyping firm, bringing about an appreciation for proper communication and rapid prototyping methodologies.